 Should I hire a React Native developer for my next project?
 Or would working with a native iOS and Android teams prove a wiser decision?

 Given the skyrocketing popularity of React Native, you’re probably asking yourself these two questions.
 So should you give in to the hype and hop on the React Native bandwagon?:) Is React Native that awesome?
-In our experience, yes.
+In our experience, it is.
 But this doesn’t mean it suits every project.

 In the past year, three large brands hired our React Native developers to build their shared code apps.
 In this post, we’d like to share the experience of our software engineers and look at the key strengths and shortcomings of React Native.

 The primary specialization of our developers hired for React Native projects was in true native development for iOS and Android.
 Consequently, the points below mostly highlight the benefits of React Native as compared to creating apps with Objective-C, Swift, and Java.

 Faster development with 80% of code shared by iOS and Android versions

 In fact, simple applications assembled mostly from standard components will share up to 80–90% of JS code.
 Imagine how much time this is going to save you while building and debugging the app.

 This might seem like a small thing but it makes developers happier — and happy developers are productive developers, right?
 With React Native, there’s no need to recompile the code — you just reload it instead.
 But wait, there’s more!
 With hot reloading, you can run new code in the same application state.
 Again, this saves a lot of time.